LisandroPrieri/libft/README.md

 # Disclaimer

-If you're a **Codam**/**42 school** student I encourage you do this project on your own.
+If you're a **Codam**/**42 school** student I encourage you try this project on your own before looking at somebody else's code.

-Only check other people's work wisely.
-Good reasons would for instance be when you're looking for inspiration, when you have to evaluate a project and want to have an idea of what the code might look like or when you would just like to compare it with your own work.
+Also I would recommend to only check other people's work wisely.